kubeflow/website/content/en/docs/distributions/gke/deploy/management-setup.md

 LOCATION=<location of your management cluster>
 ```

-Alternatively, you can also fulfill the same content in `gcp-blueprints/management/env.sh`, and run this command for the same effect
+Alternatively, you can also fill in the same content in `gcp-blueprints/management/env.sh`, and run:

 ```bash
 source env.sh